weihungchin/nx-demo/README.md

 7. To add a component (named header) into the lib created in step 6, run `nx generate @schematics/angular:component --name=header --project=demo-app-shared-ui --style=scss`

+8. Adding a nestJS dependency, `npm install --save @nrwl/nest`

+9. Adding a nestJS project (named api) that is accessible for demo-app: `nx generate @nrwl/nest:app api --frontendProject demo-app`

+10. Add an interface lib that can be shared by frontend and backend (nestJS), `nx g @nrwl/workspace:lib util-interface`

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.